kareemob/Kareem-s-technical-assessment/README.md

 - ✅ The first step for me was understanding the requirements and doing manual testing.

-- ✅ Plan the E2E test cases.
+- ✅ Plan the Required test cases.

+- ✅ I used Page Object Model Design

 ## Obstacles